 I have not read many books on football, but after reading David Conn’s Richer than God: Manchester City, Modern Football and Growing up, I feel that I may have read the best one already.

-The title of the book tersely encapsulates its wider contours: the ethereal, starry-eyed world of a young football fan, the moments of euphoria and agony that accompany the beautiful game, and Conn’s internal conflict with the dreamlike surreality of the days gone by and the ruthless reality of the modern football.
+The title of the book tersely encapsulates its wider contours: the ethereal, starry-eyed world of a young football fan, the moments of euphoria and agony that accompany the beautiful game.
+Add to that Conn’s internal conflict with the dreamlike surreality of the days gone by and the ruthless reality of the modern football.

 While Conn recounts his tryst with football from his early childhood days, the book transpires into more than just a tribute to his beloved club.
-A trained lawyer by profession, Conn delves into the changing face of the modern football and makes many painful revelations on the way.
+A trained lawyer by profession, he delves into the changing face of the modern football.
+Along the way, he makes several painful revelations.

-The veneer of riches led the once proud owners to commit themselves to Faustian deals with the unscrupulous and slippery foreign investors whose only intent was to turn the good-ol’ clubs into money-spinning apparatuses.
+The veneer of riches led the once proud English owners into Faustian deals with the unscrupulous foreign investors.
+The only intent of these investors was to turn the good-ol’ clubs into money-spinning machines.

-Richer than God is partly a story of what modern day football has come to, however much the fans may like to suspend their disbelief, and partly, a tale of confusion reigning rampant inside the mind of the author whose imagination of his once benign, for-fans-only football club stands thwarted as imperious professionalism creeps into the picture.
+Richer than God is partly a story of what modern day football has come to.
+Partly, it is a tale of confusion reigning rampant inside the mind of the author whose imagination of his once benign, for-fans-only football club stands thwarted as imperious professionalism creeps into the picture.

 A trip into the author’s retrospective memory allows the reader to peek into the struggles and the hard-earned accomplishments of the Manchester City football club.
 Conn’s vivid descriptions of the minutest details of the club he grew up idolizing and his own journey as a football fan both amuse and educate.